Patrick Coughlin

 • Antitrust Trailblazer and a Plaintiffs’ Lawyer Trailblazer by The National Law Journal

-• Leading Lawyer in America, Hall of Fame, and a Leading Plaintiff Financial Lawyer by Lawdragon.
+• Leading Plaintiff Financial Lawyer by Lawdragon

 • Top 100 Lawyer by the Daily Journal